 Our A.W.
 Mellon Postdoctoral Fellow in Medieval Studies for the 2018-19 academic year is Stephen Ogden.
 He is Assistant Professor of Philosophy at The Catholic University of America, and during his year at the Medieval Institute he will be completing his book manuscript, Receiving and Making Aristotle's Intellect: A Study on Ibn Rushd and Aquinas.
 Ogden received his Ph.D. in 2015 from Yale University.

-Our newly offered Byzantine Studies Postdoctoral Fellow for 2018 is Lee Mordechai.
+Our first Byzantine Studies Postdoctoral Fellow, for 2018, is Lee Mordechai.
 During his year at the Medieval Institute, he will be working on a project researching the socio-cultural history of the Byzantine Empire, focusing on the eleventh and twelfth centuries.
-Mordechai received his Ph.D. from Harvard University in 2017.
+Mordechai received his Ph.D. from Princeton University in 2017.

 The Medieval Institute attracts scholars from around the world who wish to visit and use the Institute’s extensive library collection for their research.
 This year, visitors include the following:

 Miguel Brugarolas Brufau (Universidad de Navarra, Spain), Guest Assistant Professor, is working on Gregory of Nyssa’s theology of the Logos and the connection between Trinity, Christology and Creation in his own thought.

 Don Federico Gallo (Biblioteca Ambrosiana, Milan), Adjunct Instructor, is researching for his work on diplomatics.